evercape/hass-resol-KM2/README.md

 - Combine KM2 specific sensors into devices as suggested by [hoppel118](https://github.com/dm82m/hass-Deltasol-KM2/issues/24)
 - Group sensors into 'useful' device sensors and less important diagnostics sensors
 - Each sensor entity_id incorporate unique device name, yet presents friendly sensor name
+- Update of the full dataset of all sensors belonging to a KM2 device with single API call
+- Sensors that are disabled are skipped for updates, same with sensors where the state value has not changed
 - Present additional device specific attributes on each sensor
 - Extensive debug logging (hopefully helpful to anyone going through the same learning curve as myself)
 - Adding translations

+There is a disadvantage in my integration: I only focused on KM2, even though I am certain that this integration could easily be amended to include DL2, KM1, VBUS and other Resol devices.
+The reason for this is that I simply don't own any other Resol device and henceforth could not test this.
+If anyone is interested to extend this integration, please let me know, happy to do so.

 ## My own wish list for future improvements: